Compulsory education, special leave, or exemption

 What should I do?

-Exemption from enrollment at a school
+Exemption from school registration

-- You notify the municipal truancy officer that you will not be enrolling your child in school.
+- You must notify the municipal truancy officer that you will not be enrolling your child in school.

 - Do this before your child turns 5.
 If you do this later, you must do it every year before July 1.